 Whale sharks are the largest fish in the ocean and an awe-inspiring sight to behold, yet very little is known about them.
-Listed as Vulnerable on the IUCN Red List of Threatened Species, gaining a good understanding of some of the basic life history questions about this animal are now of pressing importance.
+Listed as Endangered on the IUCN Red List of Threatened Species, gaining a good understanding of some of the basic life history questions about this animal is now essential.

 The Galapagos Islands are one of several locations that whale sharks are known to visit at certain times of year, typically visiting the northern islands of Wolf and Darwin between June and December.
 Unlike aggregations in the Indian Ocean, which are largely made up of small immature males, the majority of sharks sighted in the Galapagos Marine Reserve (GMR) are large mature females, a high proportion of which (over 90%) appear to be pregnant.
 Given the lack of knowledge in the breeding ecology of whale sharks and the apparent frequency that pregnant females are seen in the GMR, an exciting research opportunity exists.